-Ian Wright to boycott Match of the Day in ‘solidarity’ after BBC decision – live
+Ian Wright and Alan Shearer boycott Match of the Day after BBC decision – live

-Gary Lineker – latest: Ian Wright to boycott Match of the Day in ‘solidarity’ after BBC decision
+Gary Lineker – latest: Ian Wright and Alan Shearer boycott Match of the Day

 The broadcaster said the former England striker breached its social media guidelines

-Football pundit Ian Wright has pulled out of Match of the Day this weekend in “solidarity” with Gary Lineker after the presenter was told to “step back” from his position.
+Ian Wright and Alan Shearer have pulled out of Match of the Day this weekend in “solidarity” with Gary Lineker after the presenter was told to “step back” from his position.

 The presenter has been embroiled in a row over impartiality after comparing the language used to launch a new government asylum policy with 1930s Germany.